Numigi/aeroo_reports/README.md

 Note: in Alfresco Share, it is not an easy task to find the absolute path to a document.
 I suggest to find it by trial and error until you figure a patern that works.

-### Different template per language + Import from DMS

-You may also import distinct templates per language from the DMS:

-* In the field 'Template Source', select 'Different Template per Language'
-* In the field 'DMS Repository', select the DMS/repository to use.
-* In the field 'Templates by Language', add a line that maps your language to a template.
-    - In the field 'Template Source', select 'Import From DMS'
-    - In the field 'File Location', enter the absolute path to the template inside the DMS.

 ## Creating a Template